OSGeo/gdal/gdal/doc/source/development/rfc/rfc45_virtualmem.rst

     * @param  nOffset  Offset in the file to start the mapping from.
     * @param  nLength  Length of the portion of the file to map into memory.
     * @param eAccessMode Permission to use for the virtual memory mapping.
 This must
-    *                    be consistant with how the file has been opened.
+    *                    be consistent with how the file has been opened.
     * @param pfnFreeUserData callback that is called when the object is destroyed.
     * @param pCbkUserData user data passed to pfnFreeUserData.
     * @return a virtual memory object that must be freed by CPLVirtualMemFree(),